eberkund/resume/resume.md

 ## Professional Experience

+*	**Software Developer, Kindred Systems**
+	November 2019 -- Present

+	- Used React and Go

 *	**Software Developer, Clever Devices**
 	October 2017 -- Present

 	- Worked in an agile environment with a geographically distributed team
 	- Fixed issues and developed new features using .NET, MS SQL, JavaScript (React)
+	- Assisted in transforming a large legacy codebase to microservices architecture by evangelicalizing test driven development within my team and deploying new infrastructure to vastly improve continuous integration

 *	**Technology Consultant, Objex Unlimited**
 	November 2017 -- Present

 	- Advised the business on technical matters and the direction of future development
 	- Designed system architecture for next generation photogrammetry product
-	- Wrote cross platform client-server software using Rust, Golang and gRPC
+	- Wrote cross platform client-server software using Rust, Go and gRPC

 *	**Software Development Lead, NeuronicWorks**
 	May 2016 -- October 2017

 	- Lead a team of 4 developers & hosted training sessions on Git, continuous integration & web development
 	- Completed multiple projects independently and as part of a team in a fast paced environment
-	- Wrote embedded Linux application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Golang
+	- Wrote embedded Linux application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Go
 	- Used Node.js and AWS Lambda to create API endpoints for IoT devices

 *	**Software Developer, NeuronicWorks**